I have an active household with young children and pets. Will wood laminate flooring handle the heavy wear and tear?

 Yes, provided you install a good quality wood laminate floor.

-The following is the AC ratings guide and this will assist you in determining if a floor is suitable for your specific needs.
+The following is the AC rating guide and this will assist you in determining if a floor is suitable for your specific needs.

-North American Laminate Flooring Association (NALFA)is the US equivelant of the EPLF.
+North American Laminate Flooring Association (NALFA)is the US equivalent of the EPLF.
 NALFA is the organization that sets the standards for laminate flooring in the USA.
-NALFA is a non profit organization, and its members are unpaid volunteers.
+NALFA is a non-profit organization, and its members are unpaid volunteers.
 Laminates submitted to NALFA undergo a range of stringent tests.
 If the laminate floor meets or exceeds NALFA standards, it will earn the right to display the NALFA seal of approval.
 Note that submission of laminate flooring to NALFA is voluntary.
-The following laminates carry the NALFA seal of approval: Clarion Laminates, Columbia Floring, Kronotex USA, Mohawk, Quick-Step, SHaw, TORLYS, Pergo, Mannington Mills.
-A more complete list of NALFA approved laminate flooring brands can be found at the NALFA website.
+The following laminates carry the NALFA seal of approval: Clarion Laminates, Columbia Flooring, Kronotex USA, Mohawk, Quick-Step, SHaw, TORLYS, Pergo, Mannington Mills.
+A complete list of NALFA approved laminate flooring brands can be found at the NALFA website.

-If you have an active household, stay away from floors that do not have a EPLF certification as chances are these floors are not good quality and would not pass the EPLF test.
+If you have an active household, stay away from floors that do not have an EPLF certification as chances are these floors are not good quality and would not pass the EPLF test.